 Investment Expenses You Can’t Deduct

-There are a few expenses, such as trading commissions and brokers’ fees, you can’t deduct because they’re included in your cost basis.
-In other words, these fees decrease the amount you must pay capital gains tax on when you sell the investment.
-If you’re not sure what expenses will be added to your cost basis, check with an accountant or your financial management firm.
+There are a few expenses, such as commissions and fees on purchases, that you can’t deduct because they’re included in your cost basis.
+In other words, these fees already decrease the amount you must pay capital gains tax on when you sell the investment.
+If you’re not sure what expenses will be added to your cost basis, check with your broker.